DHS report: China hid virus’ severity to hoard supplies

 Those conclusions are based on the 95% probability that China’s changes in imports and export behavior were not within normal range, according to the report.

+In a tweet on Sunday, the president appeared to blame U.S. intelligence officials for not making clearer sooner just how dangerous a potential coronavirus outbreak could be.
+Trump has been defensive over whether he failed to act after receiving early warnings from intelligence officials and others about the coronavirus and its potential impact.

+“Intelligence has just reported to me that I was correct, and that they did NOT bring up the CoronaVirus subject matter until late into January, just prior to my banning China from the U.S.,” Trump wrote without citing specifics.
+“Also, they only spoke of the Virus in a very non-threatening, or matter of fact, manner.”

-Trump has speculated that China could have unleashed the coronavirus due to some kind of horrible “mistake.”
+Trump had previously speculated that China may have unleashed the coronavirus due to some kind of horrible “mistake.”
 His intelligence agencies say they are still examining a notion put forward by the president and aides that the pandemic may have resulted from an accident at a Chinese lab.

 Speaking Sunday on ABC’s “This Week,” Pompeo said he had no reason to believe that the virus was deliberately spread.
 But he added, “Remember, China has a history of infecting the world, and they have a history of running substandard laboratories.”